Monday, 31 October 2022

 Jenny visits Lady Oversley, who is pleased to have her daughter engaged and to such a rich man but worried that he is too old for her, and that she is not completely recovered from her love for Adam.

 Jenny can see that Adam is still carrying a torch for Julia, but they cannot talk of this matter.
 Shortly afterwards, she faints one morning and Lady Nassington, Adam's aunt happens to be visiting.
 She is a blunt lady who speaks her mind and tells Adam that Jenny should not be dieting and being bled; she should be living quietly in the country and keeping busy with her house there.
-Adam consults another doctor, one of the Prince Regent's men and he advises that while Jenny should be careful, she is in good health and would probably be better not dieting and living at Fontley.
+Adam consults another doctor, one of the Prince Regent's men and he advises that while Jenny should be careful, she is in good health and would probably be better not dieting and it would be a good idea for her to be living at Fontley.
 He suggests a local doctor who could attend the confinement, in case Jenny has a difficult time.

 Mr Chawleigh is furious at the idea, but he can see that Jenny is happy at the thought of going out of London, and while he still worries, he sees her off back to Fontley with Adam.
 He comes to stay at Christmas, and Jenny is in better health by then and is so clearly happy in her new home that her father makes the best of it.